Funding Opportunities

 Application Process

-- Prepare your application materials for the online application:
+2. Prepare application materials for the online application:

-- Financial information (FAFSA or equivalent, plus a written description of your financial need)
+• Financial information (FAFSA info, written description of financial need, etc.).

-Once candidates receive award letters and before receiving financial support, they are expected to do the following:
+Once applicants receive award letters, and before receiving financial support, they are expected to do the following:

-- Formally accept or decline the award by email response.
+• Formally accept or decline the award by email.

 Our internship scholarships are made possible through the generosity of our donors, who believe in supporting the academic and professional goals of students.
-At the conclusion of your internship, we ask that you thank the people who established this scholarship by expressing your appreciation and describing what their support has meant to you.
+At the conclusion of your internship, we may ask that you thank the people who established this scholarship by expressing your appreciation and describing your internship experience and what their support has meant to you.
+Thank you email letters should be 1-2 pages in length.